KStefanski-Polek/Portfolio/README.md

 * [Tester oprogramowania - wsparcie na starcie](https://www.facebook.com/groups/testeroprogramowania/)

 # Projects
-In this section I will share my work - test cases, bug reports, documentations etc.
+In this section I will share my work - test cases, bug reports, documentations etc.<br>
+As I am working on a different ways on daily basis, this would be the most dynamically growing section for sure.

 ## uTest
 Working on uTest is so much exciting fun to me, that it would be impossible to mention everything I have done.
 So I will share with you most interesting (in  my opinion) achievements, bug reports, statistics.